department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/oh.md

 The pattern on the general OH FHIR site is general for Labs.
 Unclear yet how this is specialized in the real-world for pathology.

 - OH use encounter and ServiceRequest.
+- .conclusionCode, if populated, would be the normalcy code (codeset 52) on the clinical event table (e.g. normal, abnormal, high, critcal, etc)

 ### Radiology Reports (DiagnosticReport)